My test results are in. I have SIBO, and….

-The Internet is filled with “wheat bellies” and food-phobics quite honestly, and I am doing no justice to other people or to myself by dwelling along with it all.
+The Internet is filled with “wheat bellies” and food-phobics quite honestly.
+I am doing no justice to other people or to myself by dwelling along with it all.

 I’d be lying if I didn’t tell you that this comes at the wrong time (holiday food anyone?!).
 But the timing is never right for almost everything in life.

-There is a reason I was referred to Dr. Schweig when I was (thank you, thank you, thank you, Marci).
+There is a reason I was referred to Dr. Schweig when I was.
 I fully believe it’s because my gut was telling me “diet” would only take me so far.
 Turns out that was right.
 No “diet-only” protocol was ever going to help the severe adrenal fatigue and/or other things I have going on – this I know for sure.